Attorneys

 Prior to her time in Mexico, Barbara served as an Assistant U.S. Attorney in the District of New Jersey, where she spent several years in the Office’s Public Corruption Unit and served as Chief of the Organized Crime and Gangs Unit and Chief of the General Crimes Unit.
 Barbara tried several high-profile cases to verdict, and investigated, prosecuted and supervised hundreds of matters involving mail and wire fraud, bank fraud, bribery, embezzlement, illegal kickbacks, extortion, murder for hire, RICO, tax fraud and tax evasion schemes, aggravated identity theft, narcotrafficking, computer hacking and civil rights violations.

+Barbara also has extensive experience handling high-impact civil litigation.
+She has successfully defended clients in multi-million dollar securities and environmental litigation and in commercial disputes involving cutting-edge legal and factual issues.
 Before joining government service, Barbara was a litigator at Paul Weiss in New York, where she played a lead role in a number of high-stakes commercial, criminal and regulatory matters.
-She also served as a law clerk to the Honorable Paul C. Huck, United States District Judge for the Southern District of Florida.